XiaotongZhan/osworld-agentbeats-a2a-greenwhite/README.md

   ```text
   http://127.0.0.1:20080/info
   ```

+> For White_sim: the default port is 20081

 * If you are checking from **another machine** and your server has a public IP, use that IP instead, for example: